 Our Dirt Bike Pipe Guard Recommendations

-If you have a 4-stroke and your choice is a carbon fiber pipe guard, we recommend you get a pipe guard from P3.
+If you have a 4 stroke and your choice is a carbon fiber pipe guard, we recommend you get a pipe guard from P3.
 P3 Heat Shield (click to check the current price on MotoSport.com) combines a pipe guard and a heat shield.
 The pipe guard protects the head pipe from dents and the heat shield protects your legs from heated exhaust pipes.
-The pipe guard is made of a mix of carbon fiber, fiberglass and high-temperature resins and has a high-temp coating underneath.
+The pipe guard is made of a mix of carbon fiber, fiberglass, and high-temperature resins and has a high-temp coating underneath.
 It is extremely easy to mount.

-Dents on a head pipe are inevitable when riding on trails and enduro.
-They do not look good and they can rob power and create heat.
+Installing a pipe guard on your dirt bike is essential especially if you ride off-road and on trails.
+That’s because dents on a head pipe are simply inevitable when riding enduro.
+In addition to not looking good, they can lower the power and create excessive heat.
 A pipe guard saves you money and time since you don’t need to regularly replace your head pipe.

 If you don’t yet have a dirt bike pipe guard make sure to get one before your head pipe gets dented or worse.